faerlin-developer/fractal-animation-server/README.md

 information are persisted in `Postgres`, while the rendered MP4 files are stored in `MinIO` (object storage service).
 Users can retrieve their completed fractal animations directly from object storage via pre-signed URLs.

+__Authentication__: Users create accounts and are authenticated securely.
+Upon login, a JSON Web Token (JWT) is issued, which the client includes in subsequent requests.

 __Extensible architecture__: Easily extendable with new fractal types (e.g. Burning Ship, Newton fractals).

 ### Use Cases